Frequently asked questions

 No. FEGA Sweden does not provide DOIs for submitted data.
 Instead, submitted studies and datasets receive EGA accession numbers.

-EGA accession numbers can be used as persistent identifiers to cite and refer to submitted data.
+EGA accession numbers can be used as persistent identifiers to cite or refer to submitted data.
 Persistent URLs can also be created through identifiers.org, for example:

 https://identifiers.org/ega.dataset:EGAD50000002120